-Long awaited Design Automation for Revit has been available as public beta since January 28, 2019.
+Design Automation for Revit is in public beta since January 28, 2019.
+Anybody can give it a try now.
 I’m putting together a list of available materials to learn about Design Automation for Revit (DA4R for short) here for easy access.
 I intend to update this page as more information become available.

 To use DA4R, you will need to know both worlds: Revit addin as desktop development, and Forge and/or Web programming.
 If you are new to Revit add-in development and interested in learning, please refer to this page: www.autodesk.com/developrevit

 The reference on this page focuses about running your add-in on the cloud.

 - Window Family

 - Custom Activity sample for AutoCAD (This is for AutoCAD.
 But I’m adding a link as this is a very good sample to refer to automate some tasks.)

 - AULON481 “Revit on Forge: Learn How to Run Your Revit Add-in in the Cloud”, by Mikako Harada. (from AU London 2019)

 - DevDay Online: Design Automation, by Augusto Goncalves.
 March 2019.